Is 100 Mbps Fast?

 - Participating in group Zoom meetings with HD video switched on

-Here’s a snapshot of activities that will require speeds faster than 100 Mbps:
+Here’s a snapshot of activities that will require connection speeds faster than 100 Mbps:

 - Streaming 4K video on several devices